Quantum Supermaps are Characterized by Locality: Summary and Outlook

 \subsubsection{Acknowledgements}

 MW is grateful to J Hefford, C Comfort, A Vanreitvelde, N Ormrod, N Pinzani, and H Kristjánsson for useful conversations, and again to N Ormrod for reviewing an earlier draft of this manuscript.
-AK and GC are supported by Grant No. 61466 from the John Templeton Foundation as part of the QISS project.
+AK and GC are supported by the John Templeton Foundation through grant 62312, The Quantum Information Structure of Spacetime (qiss.fr).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 GC was supported by the Croucher Foundation and by the Hong Kong Research Grant Council (RGC) though the Senior Research Fellowship Scheme SRFS2021-7S02.
-MW was supported by University College London and the EPSRC Doctoral Training Centre for Delivering Quantum Technologies.
+AK would like to acknowledge additional support from the Engineering and Physical Sciences Research Council grant number EP/Z002230/1: (De)constructing quantum software (DeQS).
+MW was supported by University College London and the EPSRC Doctoral Training Centre for Delivering Quantum Technologies [grant numbers EP/L015242/1 and EP/W524335/1].